 For those looking for adventure, desert, and so much more, put Namibia in Africa on your bucket list.
 Here’s why Namibia should be on your itinerary.

 Along the entire desert coastline of Namibia is an area called Skeleton Coast, named so because of the many shipwrecks.

 There are thousands of shipwrecked vessels caused by the coast's rough seas and currents.
 It’s not just boats that you’ll find either, as you may even be faced with a fur seal or two.

-The number of visitors is restricted, so the only way to see this area is by Land Rover on a tour.
-It can be costly, but it is a definitely worth a visit.
+The number of visitors is restricted, so the only way to see this area is by Land Rover on tour.
+It can be costly, but it is worth a visit.

 German Towns & Townships

 Surprisingly, Namibia has German towns, as a result of the German miners who used to come here.